selvasachein/MathServer/README.md

 ## PROGRAM:

-## SERVER SIDE PROCESSING:
+## OUTPUT - SERVER SIDE:

-## HOMEPAGE:
+## OUTPUT - WEBPAGE:

 ## RESULT:
-The program for performing server side processing is completed successfully.
+The a web page to calculate vehicle mileage and fuel efficiency using server-side scripts is created successfully.